Are you creating content for your online store…

 - Include curated expert tips – in almost every content you create the chances are you can get a few tips or snippets of advice from experts.
 Simply reach out to them and ask them a really clearly defined question, chances are they’ll send over a few words and will then share your content once it’s live.

 - Create expert roundups with a twist – expert roundups were overdone, they worked well for a time and if you can put a twist on it then it can still work in many B2C industries.
-At Amara we crowdsourced images with a short tip alongside it as our twist that worked extremely well in the interior design industry.
+We crowdsourced images with a short tip alongside it as our twist that worked extremely well in the interior design industry.

 A few examples of content we created (note: many of these may have been updated since publishing this post):